slowmist/vechain-core-nodes-security-checklist/README-en.md

 #### 3.1 cloud service provider

 Throughout the tests of slow mist team, Google Cloud, AWS and UCloud have better performance on anti-DDoS attack.
-Moreover, service providers will not temporarily close the server after DDoS attack and it is rather fast to recover the network availability, thus it is recommended to use this cloud services for core nodes (Pay attention to choosing cloud service provider: many cloud service providers temporarily close the server after DDoS attack).
+Moreover, service providers will not temporarily close the server after DDoS attack and it is rather fast to recover the network availability, thus it is recommended to use these cloud services for core nodes (Pay attention to choosing cloud service providers: many cloud service providers temporarily close the server after DDoS attack).

 #### 3.2 DDoS defense